rahul235/Data-2-Decision/_pages/julia.md

 > * Download the OS specific version from [this link](https://julialang.org/downloads/).

-Once installation is complete, open Julia command line/prompt.
+Install Julia after the download and open Julia command line/prompt.
 In  MacOS you can open terminal and type 'julia' to open the julia command prompt.To add julia to Jupyter Notebook, type the following on julia prompt:

     > “using Pkg”
     > “Pkg.add(“IJulia”)